TimVN/GMTimeLine/README.md

   // Instantiate 5 instances of OMonster in intervals of 1 second, wait for the instances to be destroyed
   // before considering the event to be finished .instantiate(room_width / 2, 500, 5, 1, OMonster, WaitingMode.Destroy, {
-    direction: 0 // Pass properties that will be applied to the instances })
+    direction: 0, // Pass properties that will be applied to the instances })
   .await() // Wait for the previous event to finish .delay(2, updateTime) // Wait for 2 seconds .instantiate(room_width / 2, 500, 10, 0.5, OMonster, WaitingMode.Destroy, {
-    direction: 180
+    direction: 180,
   })
   .await()
   // Run custom logic once
   .once(
-    function(done, data) {
+    function (done, data) {
       show_debug_message(data.foo);

       done();
     },
     {
-      foo: "bar"
+      foo: "bar",
     }
   )
   // Run custom logic every step, until done() is called or timeline is released .every(
-    function(done, data) {
+    function (done, data) {
       var seconds = floor(data._secondsPassed);

       // Every second